kuzzleio/documentation/src/sdk-reference/js/6/document/deleteByQuery/index.md

 Deletes documents matching the provided search query.

 Kuzzle uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) syntax.

+An empty or null query will match all documents in the collection.

 ## Arguments